dfichiu/ba-thesis/README.md

   * `train_memory.py`: Train memory by mining Transformer self-attention matrices;
   * `train_SWNmemory.ipynb`: Train memory using the sliding window n-gram method.
   * Depending on the method, the trained memory and the associated codebook are saved in the subfolders `/memories/method1` (sliding window) or `/memories/method2` (Transformer self-attention) and `/cleanups/method1` (sliding window) or `/cleanup/method2`, respectively.
-* `.sh` file: One-click-demo of the entire project.
-The script runs the Jupyter notebooks, saves the created plots and the run notebook as .html pages.
+* `.sh` file - `run_experiment.sh`: One-click demo of the entire project.
+The script runs the Jupyter notebooks and saves the created plots and the run notebooks as .html pages.
 The results produced by the script are saved in the subfolder `/results`.

 ### Deprecated
 The `deprecated` folder contains Jupyter notebooks that helped in developing the code for [DSDM](https://github.com/dfichiu/ba-thesis/blob/master/src/lib/memory/DSDM.py) and [Cleanup](https://github.com/dfichiu/ba-thesis/blob/master/src/lib/utils/cleanup.py), the codebook saving the token-hypervector associations.
 Due to library changes, the notebooks do not run without errors anymore.